-- What standardized tool is used for safety planning - Which staff make safety plans with patients - If safety planning includes discussion of lethal means - If the process/tool is embedded in the EHR.
+- Confirmation that your system uses the Stanley-Brown Safety Planning Template (or customized safety plan that includes, at minimum, all elements present in the Stanley-Brown template) - Which staff make safety plans with patients - If the process/tool is embedded in the EHR.
 Please also identify any future plans towards improving safety planning practices with patients at risk, and any obstacles foreseen.